Skip to main content

 Once goals are set for leaders at the highest levels, they must then be made visible to the entire organization.

-Publishing goals transparently helps everyone in the organization understand what is most important, which leaders and teams are working on what, and gives key insight into interdependencies and collaboration opportunities across teams.
+Publishing goals transparently helps everyone in the organization understand what’s most important, what each leader and team is working on, and gives key insight into interdependencies and collaboration opportunities across teams.

 “One of the keys to leadership is recognizing that everybody has gifts and talents.
 A good leader will learn how to harness those gifts toward the same goal.” – Ben Carson, former US Secretary of Housing and Urban Development

-Once goals have been set by upper-level leaders, managers and individuals can consider their area of responsibility and determine how they can contribute best.
+Once goals have been made clear by upper-level leaders, managers, and individuals can consider their area of responsibility and determine how they can contribute best.

 From there, individual goals emerge based on what each team member is uniquely qualified to do and their areas of responsibility.